sk-pathak/wayback-discover-diff/README.md

   Which returns all the timestamps for which a simhash value exists in the DB for that specific URL and year with the following       format : ["TIMESTAMP_VALUE", "SIMHASH_VALUE"]

+  Its also possible to view the same results in a more compact data format using

+- /simhash?url={URL}&year={YEAR}&compress=1

   Returns JSON { captures	[…], total number of captures: XXX, status	"COMPLETE" } if there are simhash values in the DB and that job is completed.

   **OR**